Jenna Zimmerman, LMSW

 Lauren Mazza, BA

-Lauren helps our current clients by resolving administrative issues and answering questions promptly, and ensuring that they are connected to resources they need.
+Lauren helps our current clients by answering questions and resolving administrative issues promptly, and ensuring that they are connected to resources they need.
 In addition, Lauren advocates for mental health for the general public by providing information, referrals and resources and works to increase public awareness of eating disorders and available treatments.